The Ultimate Guide to Order Management

 Custom and Composable Solutions

-Custom order management systems built on modern frameworks or composable commerce platforms using APIs to connect best-of-breed services.
+Custom order management systems are built on modern frameworks or composable commerce platforms using APIs to connect best-of-breed services.
 You select specific services for inventory, payment processing, fulfillment, and customer management.

 Best for: High-growth companies with unique business models that don't fit standard software patterns.
 Multi-vendor marketplaces, subscription commerce, or complex B2B operations requiring extensive customization.